How does downsampling affect needle electromyography signals? A generalisable workflow for understanding downsampling effects on high-frequency time series: Discussion

 \subsection{SHAP analysis}

-The ranking model achieved high weighted accuracies and Kendall's $\tau$, indicating that the distance metrics employed accurately capture loss in classification accuracy.
-The SHAP analysis of this model suggests that preserving the overall signal shape (via envelope correlation), the amplitude distribution (via kurtosis and skewness), and the number of peaks (peak count delta) are essential for accurate classification of the EMGLAB dataset.
-While preserving amplitude distribution is crucial, preserving the Zero Crossing Rate shows limited relevance and may even negatively impact classification performance, suggesting that \textit{not} preserving the values close to zero may be beneficial.
-This is consistent with nEMG characteristics, as these signals often contain many values near zero that are clinically uninformative for NMD diagnosis and therefore irrelevant for our classification task.
-Accordingly, the best-performing downsampling algorithms for our task (LTTB, MinMaxLTTB, MinMax) focus on preserving large amplitudes.
+The ranking model achieved relatively high weighted accuracies and was able to accurately rank downsampling algorithms in classification performance from factor 15 onwards (Figure \ref{fig:ranking_corr}), indicating that the distance metrics employed can capture loss in classification accuracy.
+The SHAP analysis (Figure \ref{fig:SHAP}) of this model suggests that preserving frequency domain and temporal-rate characteristics (specifically via the LSD and ZCR) is essential for accurate classification of the EMGLAB dataset.
+Conversely, strict preservation of the amplitude distribution (via kurtosis and skewness) shows an inverse relevance and is generally associated with lower classification performance.
+This indicates that preserving statistical outliers and distribution shapes via shape-aware algorithms may not retain the primary signal characteristics necessary for neuromuscular disorder diagnosis.